reimagined/resolve/docs/tutorial.md

 - [useCommand](api-reference.md#usecommand)

-Add this component each item in the ShoppingLists component's layout:
+Add this component to each item in the ShoppingLists component's layout:

 **client/components/ShoppingLists.js**